Global-Policy-Lab/mosaiks-paper/README.md

 This repository provides the code required to produce the figures appearing in the main text and Supplementary Materials of:

-E. Rolf, J. Proctor, T. Carleton, I. Bolliger, V. Shankar, M. Ishihara, B. Recht, and S. Hsiang. ["A Generalizable and Accessible Approach to Machine Learning with Global Satellite Imagery,"](https://www.nber.org/papers/w28045) *NBER Working Paper*, 2020.
+E. Rolf, J. Proctor, T. Carleton, I. Bolliger, V. Shankar, M. Ishihara, B. Recht, and S. Hsiang. ["A Generalizable and Accessible Approach to Machine Learning with Global Satellite Imagery,"](https://doi.org/10.1038/s41467-021-24638-z) *Nature Communications*, 2021.

 This repository also serves provides examples of the generalizability of the MOSAIKS approach, which enables users with access to limited computing resources and without expertise in machine learning or remote sensing to generate observations of new variables in new locations.
 While this repository reproduces the results from the paper titled above, it also describes how users could generate observations of new variables in new research and policy contexts, with only minimal changes to the existing code base.

-If you are viewing this repository on Github, please check out our Code Ocean capsule, where you will find a mirror of this repository along with data and a computing environment set up to run all of the analyses in our paper.
+If you are viewing this repository on Github, please check out our [Code Ocean capsule](https://doi.org/10.24433/CO.8021636.v2), where you will find a mirror of this repository along with data and a computing environment set up to run all of the analyses in our paper.
 You may interact with the code via this platform or simply download the data for use on your own platform.

 Additional material related to this repository and the corresponding paper are available at [http://www.globalpolicy.science/mosaiks](http://www.globalpolicy.science/mosaiks).